-testsync-1.2.0.zip (36K) a zipped hfs disk image and checksum file.
+testsync-1.2.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 TestSync is a simple application for testing Macintosh video emulation.
 On a real Macintosh Plus it should fill the screen with vertical bars that move smoothly to the left.
 (More specifically, one pixel wide bars with 7 pixels of space between bars, moving to the left at one pixel per tick, with about 60.15 ticks per second.)